 Here are some tips on how to get cheap sanitary products:

 Downshift to supermarket-own brand items

 If you're worried, you could compromise by using the products you're most comfortable with when your flow is heaviest, and the cheaper brands when it's lighter.
 You'll still be saving yourself cash in the long run.

 Check price comparison sites

 We've done a lot of the hard work for you here by pricing up the cheapest period products, but everyone has different requirements.
 Perhaps you need pads with wings or tampons with applicators.

-Before you just go and buy the first pack you see, use a price comparison site to find your cheapest option.
+Instead of going out and buying the first pack you see, have a look at price comparison sites first to find your cheapest option.

 Use period tracking apps so you don't get caught out

-Again, you will have to pay a £5.99 monthly subscription fee (or £39.99 for the year).
+To use it, you'll have to pay an £8.99 monthly subscription fee (or £59.99 for the year).